 - Intermediate certificates: number of leaf certificates using each and the corresponding root CA

 - Top hosting providers of SSL sites

-- Geographical analysis: per-country (both subject country and hosting country) certificate authority, hosting provider, server, and operating system share
+- Geographical analysis: per-country (both subject country and hosting country) and per-region breakdowns by certificate authority, hosting provider, server, and operating system share

 - Detailed timeline trends including historical data for the past 3 years